alexj212/dumpr/README.md

   * --publicTCPPort=8081
     * Set the public port for the tcp service.
 This is used for populating templates with urls or response headers.

-  * --responses=responses.yaml
-    * Define the auto responder file for the service.

   * --export
     * Will make the application export the embedded templates to --webDir value.
 The application will exit once completed.
 The templates can then be customized.